vitaliihutsulQq/blazor-fusion/README.md

  ── BlazorApp.Shared/ # Shared components and services\

 # 1. Creating a new micromodule:
-Each micromodule is a separate project that must:
+Each micromodule is a separate Blazor Class Library that must:

 Implement the **IMfModule** interface
 Register routes and components